semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 #### path

-The `path` property holds the name of the file that will be stored – this value is related to the way the file is going to be referenced and restored in the future and should not exist in the GitHub repository.
+The `path` property holds the name of the file that will be stored – this value defines the way the file is going to be referenced and restored in the future and should not exist in the GitHub repository.

 #### content

-The `content` property holds the contents of the file that is defined in the `path` property.
-The data of the `content` field is in Base64 representation.
+The `content` property holds the contents of the file that will be referenced by the value of the `path` property.
+The data of the `content` field is in *Base64 representation*.

 ## Example